 To be considered for the JIS Film Festival, your film must be an original production by you and your cast and crew, no longer than 7 minutes.

 All movies must be formatted at 720p or larger.
 Your entry must be submitted for judging as a data file, in the required format: MOV.
 A folder will be linked to our website, allowing filmmakers to upload directly.
-ALLOW FOR PLENTY OF TIME and do not expect to meet deadlines by beginning uploads the morning of March 20!!
+ALLOW FOR PLENTY OF TIME!!

 Entries must not include plagiarized, unconsented, illegal or copyrighted material.
 Eligible Genres are below.